rackspace/runway/docs/source/cfngin/configuration.rst

 CloudFormation api calls: ``CreateStack``, ``UpdateStack``, ``CreateChangeSet``.

-See the AWS documentation for `AWS CloudFormation Service Roles`_.
+See the AWS documentation for `AWS CloudFormation Service Roles <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html?icmpid=docs_cfn_console>`__.

-.. _`AWS CloudFormation Service Roles`: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html?icmpid=docs_cfn_console

 Remote Packages
 ---------------

-The ``package_sources`` top-level keyword can be used to define remote sources for Blueprints_ (e.g., retrieving ``src/runway/blueprints`` on github at tag ``v1.3.7``).
+The ``package_sources`` top-level keyword can be used to define remote sources for :ref:`Blueprints` (e.g., retrieving ``src/runway/blueprints`` on github at tag ``v1.3.7``).

 The only required key for a git repository config is ``uri``, but ``branch``,